With so many different papers to choose from we try to give a little guidance to point you in the right direction.

 Matt proofing – 170gsm

-Our lightest weight paper in the photo range, this is particularly popular for large posters (A1 / A0) where both quality and price are important.
+Our lightest weight paper in the poster range, this is particularly popular for large posters (A1 / A0) where both quality and price are important.

 Photo matt – 230gsm

 Our most popular matt paper, great quality and value for money.
-Used by a lot of graphic designers who want a crisp finish for client pitches, also popular amongst photographers who prefer a matt finish.
-We also print on this regularly before bonding to foam board.
+Used by a lot of graphic designers who want a crisp finish for client pitches, also popular amongst photographers and artists who prefer a matt finish.

 We use this to print our roller banners, and sometimes people have smaller posters / banners printed on it.
 Bright white finish with a grey back.